 Compared to other events, the IRSRR database contains a small number of events associated with external hazards.
 However, the reported events indicate that external hazards affect research reactors in various ways.
-The loss of off-site electrical power supply was shown to be a challenge for the reactor safety system in the reported incidents but had no important safety consequences for the reactor and environment.
+The loss of off-site electrical power supply was shown to be a challenge for the reactor safety system but had no important safety consequences for the reactor and environment.

-Despite limited operating experience in relation to external hazards, the following lessons can be learned to improve research reactor safety:
+Despite a limited operational experience of research reactors with external hazards, the following lessons can be learned to improve safety:

-- The robustness of the reactor SSCs to withstand external events and to assure basic safety functions has to be reassessed in accordance with the current standards; - The emergency preparedness procedure has to consider the widespread aspects of external events involving earthquake and other possible external events and it has to include appropriate training of the staff; - The actuation of reactor protection system using input from seismic signal has to be considered; - The design and siting of research reactors have to take into account external hazards such as volcanoes in the vicinity of the research reactor.
+- The robustness of the reactor SSCs to withstand external events and to assure basic safety functions has to be reassessed as per the current standards; - The emergency preparedness procedure has to consider the widespread aspects of external events involving earthquake and other possible external events and it has to include appropriate training of the staff; - The actuation of reactor protection system using input from seismic signal has to be considered.

-In addition, most of the lessons learned from the accident at the Fukushima Daiichi nuclear power plant apply also to research reactors (see Annex II of this publication for additional discussions).
+In addition, most of the lessons learned from the accident at the Fukushima-Daiichi nuclear power plant apply also to research reactors (see Annex II of this publication for additional discussions).

-5. CONCLUSIONS
+5. CONCLUSION